timofeysie/set-root/README.md

 This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.

+## a full list of Ionic commands.
+You can also see the list on the command line with ionic --help.

+Command	Description
+docs	Open the Ionic documentation website generate	Generate pipes, components, pages, directives, providers, and tabs (ionic-angular >= 3.0.0) info	Print system/environment info link	Connect your local app to Ionic login	Login with your Ionic ID serve	Start a local dev server for app dev/testing signup	Create an Ionic account start	Create a new project telemetry	Opt in and out of telemetry upload	Upload a new snapshot of your app config get	Print config values config set	Set config values cordova build	Build (prepare + compile) an Ionic project for a given platform cordova compile	Compile native platform code cordova emulate	Emulate an Ionic project on a simulator or emulator cordova platform	Manage Cordova platform targets cordova plugin	Manage Cordova plugins cordova prepare	Copies assets to Cordova platforms, preparing them for native builds cordova resources	Automatically create icon and splash screen resources cordova run	Run an Ionic project on a connected device package build	Start a package build package download	Download your packaged app package info	Get info about a build package list	List your cloud builds

 ## How to use this template

 *This template does not work on its own*.
 The shared files for each starter are found in the [ionic2-app-base repo](https://github.com/ionic-team/ionic2-app-base).